 The payment moment

-It is a daily interaction between a host and a guest in a restaurant.
-The host has to communicate the price of the things he is offering, how much a guest has to pay and how and when he has to pay.
+It is daily interaction between a host and a guest in a restaurant.
+The host has to communicate the price of the things he is offering, how much a guest has to pay and how and when to pay.
 This is also very important for the atmosphere in a restaurant.
-To give an example, we can compare the design of payment in a fast food resaurant to that of a fancy 5 star restaurant:
+To give an example, we can compare the design of payment in a fast food restaurant to that of a fancy 5-star restaurant:

-“geiz ist geil” – In the fast food restaurant, you can see huge info screens, telling you how cheap the food is and the communication with the waiter is reduced to taking an order and making the payment.
+“geiz ist Geil” – In the fast-food restaurant, you can see colossal info screens, telling you how cheap the food is and the communication with the waiter is reduced to taking an order and making the payment.

-“don’t talk about money” – In a luxury restaurant nobody is talking about money.
-There are menus without prices and it is not usual to ask for the price.
-Also in the payment moment the guest receives the check in a small map where the bill is hidden and you can hide your creditcard or your money inside.
-The communication about money is done in a more concealed manner.
+“don’t talk about money” – In a luxury restaurant, nobody is talking about money.
+There are menus without prices, and it is not usual to ask for the price.
+Also, in the payment moment, the guest receives the check-in a small map where the bill is hidden, and you can hide your credit card or your money inside.
+Communication about money is handled in a more concealed manner.

-“let’s talk about the deal” – During our dinners, we designed a lot of differen payment moments where also the aspect of trust became very important and the question of price communication became a question of price responsibility.
+“let’s talk about the deal” – During our dinners, we designed a lot of different payment moments where also the aspect of trust became crucial and the question of price communication became a question of price responsibility.

-The guest has to think about, what is fair and how much they want to pay for what they’ve got.
-With a different instance of bargaining, information about a fair price and possibility of discussion about a fair deal.
+The guest has to think about, what is fair and how much they want to pay for what they’ve got with a different instance of bargaining, information about a reasonable price and possibility of discussion about a fair deal.

-This Bierdeckel System started, when we decided, that we want to have a reception for the hotel evenings.
-One of the main tasks for a reception is to manage the business issues with the guest.
+We decided to start a Bierdeckelsystem, when we decided that we want to have a reception for the hotel evenings.
+One of the main tasks for reception is to manage the business issues with the guest.

-We had to ask ourselves what this could mean for our restaurant and we decided on the one-cashbox policy also for the guest.
-Because until this moment they had the feeling to pay for the drinks at the bar and for the food in the kitchen.
-But in a Hotel you should pay for the whole ambient and the whole hotel infrastructure.
-There was also the experience that for the guests it is really difficult to decide how much to pay and for what.
+We had to ask ourselves what this could mean for our restaurant, and we decided on the one-cashbox policy for the guest.
+Because until this moment they had the feeling to pay for the drinks at the bar and the food in the kitchen.
+But in a hotel, you should pay for the whole ambient and the whole hotel infrastructure.
+There was also the experience that it is really difficult for the guests to decide how much to pay and for what.
 And the result of this situation was the Bierdeckel-System:

-At first, each guest, has to go to the reception.
-There he gets the Bierdeckel and the receptionist informs him about the Bierdeckel-System and the project itself.
+At first, each guest has to go to the reception.
+There he gets the Bierdeckel, and the receptionist informs him about the Bierdeckelsystem and the project itself.
 The receptionist has to personalise a Bierdeckel by writing the guest’s name on it.
-During the whole evening all the drinks and the food the guest consumes are marked at the Bierdeckel.
+During the whole evening, all the drinks and the food the guest consumes are marked at the Bierdeckel.
 When the guest is leaving, he has to go to the reception again to pay.
-Looking at the notes on the Bierdeckel, knowing what he has consumed and diskussing with the receptionist, the guest has to decide what to pay.
+Looking at the notes on the Bierdeckel, knowing what he has consumed and discussing with the receptionist, the guest has to decide what to pay.

-But for sure, a hotel isn’t a restaurant and a reception isn’t dealing with Bierdeckel.
-Hotels are using a really similar tool, the keycard.
-The keycard is the key for the rooms, but it functions also as the payment instrument for the whole Hotel (the restaurant, the bar, the shop, the hairdresser...).
+Indeed, a hotel isn’t a restaurant, and a reception isn’t dealing with Bierdeckel.
+Hotels are using a similar tool, the keycard.
+The keycard is the key for the rooms, but it also functions as the whole hotel's payment instrument (the restaurant, the bar, the shop, the hairdresser...).
 So we created our own keycards as the bill.
 This keycard was used like the Bierdeckel before.